wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 This method lets you create an exclusive consent by performing the following:

- - Update existing consent statuses and deactivate their account mappings
+ - Updates existing consent statuses and deactivate their account mappings
- - Create an audit record for the consent update
+ - Creates an audit record for the consent update
- - Create a new authorizable consent
+ - Creates a new authorizable consent

 ``` java
 boolean createConsentFile(ConsentFile consentFileResource, String newConsentStatus, String userID,String applicableStatusToFileUpload) throws ConsentManagementException;